Inclusions

 The observatory descends 10 meters below the water surface, offering a comfortable and dry vantage point without any diving experience needed.

 Summer offers warmer temperatures and longer daylight hours but expect more rain.
 Winter boasts calmer seas and potentially clearer views but with cooler temperatures and shorter days.
-Consider weekdays or shoulder seasons to avoid peak crowds.
+Consider visiting Milford Sound on weekdays or shoulder seasons to avoid peak crowds.

 The observatory is accessible only by boat tours.